 Consequences of Sleep Apnea

-Obstructive sleep apnea is a significant metal condition, and one that can lead to complications involving the patient’s overall wellbeing.
+Obstructive sleep apnea is a significant medical condition, and one that can lead to complications involving the patient’s overall wellbeing.
 These include:

 - Cardiovascular concerns – Significant drops in your oxygen levels can increase your blood pressure and have dire effects on your heart.
 In fact, coronary artery disease, heart attacks, and strokes are all more common for those with sleep apnea.